rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 const TodoListWithCondition = withTodosNull(TodoList, conditionFn);
 {{< /highlight >}}

 The `withCondition` HOC enables you to re-use it everywhere for a conditional rendering that returns the input component or nothing.
-It is independent of the input component, indepenent of the condition and independent of the props structure.
+It is independent of the input component, independent of the condition and independent of the props structure.

 Now let's use the `withCondition` in our composition of HOCs.

 {{< highlight javascript "hl_lines=5" >}}
-import recompose from 'recompose';
+import { compose } from 'recompose';

-const withConditionalRenderings = recompose.compose(
+const withConditionalRenderings = compose(
     withLoadingIndicator,
     withCondition,
     withTodosEmpty